OlenaDen/llandudno-art-club/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  The navigation bar is fully responsive.
+It is split into two parts.
+The first part includes links for three pages: Home, Gallery and Contact which are identical and responsive on each page.
+The second part is included only on the Home page and links a choice of classes to their descriptions which are situated on the Home page.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

 - __The landing page image__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention
+  - The landing page offeres the choice of art classes available at the Llandudno Club.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)

-- __Club Ethos Section__
+- __Timetable Section__

-  - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
-  - This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
+  - The timetable section provides the timetable for the diffrernt age art classes.

 ![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)

-- __Meetup Times section__
+- __Map section__

-  - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
+  - This section shows the users the location of the community centre where the classes take place.
-  - This section will be updated as these times change to keep the user up to date.

 ![Meetup Times](https://github.com/lucyrush/readme-template/blob/master/media/love_running_times.png)